-Taking a student loan has several benefits!
+Taking out a student loan has several benefits!
 After receiving loan approval for your education, you are eligible for tax advantages from the IRS.
 You may qualify for tax benefits while repaying your college debt.

 The tax code provides you with advantages that allow you to save money.
-A "tax advantage" is a tax policy that permits you to minimize your tax burden provided you fulfill particular qualifying criteria.
-A tax advantage might come in the form of a credit or a deduction.
+A "tax advantage" policy permits you to minimize your tax burden, provided you fulfill particular qualifying criteria.
+A tax advantage might come from a credit or a deduction.

 Interest paid on your student loan is subtracted from your total taxable income when calculating taxable income.
-Because STEM students earn more than their counterparts, the tax savings are enormous.
+Because STEM students earn more than their counterparts, their tax savings are enormous.

-Section 80E of the Income Tax Act of 1961 gives various tax advantages for a loan utilized for higher education.
+The Income Tax Act of 1961 gives various tax advantages for a loan utilized for higher education.
 The total interest may be erased, and the loan's effective cost is decreased.
 The entire cost of the education loan might be reduced in this way.
 Both the applicant and the co-signer are eligible for this benefit.
-This method could lower the total cost of the student loan.

-You are only eligible for tax benefits if you take a loan from a licensed institution.
+Moreover, you are only eligible for tax benefits if you take out a loan from a licensed institution.

 Study in USA